Glamping (glamorous camping) is a wonderful way to explore Australia's natural beauty in style.

 Nightfall Camp, Lamington National Park

 A solar-powered camp in Queensland's spectacular Scenic Rim, surrounded by renowned national parks, Nightfall has only a handful of handmade canvas safari tents with timber floors, private bathrooms and rotating fireplaces.
-Guests are limited to only eight at a time, so you can truly escape the clutter of every day life.
+There is a maximum of eight guests at any time, so you can truly escape the chaos of everyday life.
 Relax with a massage alongside the river rapids, dine on fully organic camp cuisine and enjoy complimentary sparkling wine and espresso coffee.

 Spicers Canopy Eco Lodge, Scenic Rim